 We all have the same goal: to create a successful system that works for its intended purpose and audience.
 We do this by empathizing with our users and designing solutions supported by research and experience.

 Our office is a little unique in that we’re solely comprised of UX and visual designers.
 We don’t have anyone working in a silo speciality, but we do have folks with experience and knowledge in specific areas.
 Out in the design wilds this is often called a T-shaped designer, a generalist with one area of deep expertise.
-Here at Fuzzy Math a UX designer needs to tackle several parts of the design process, including but not limited to research, strategy, information architecture and interaction design.
+Here at Fuzzy Math a UX designer needs to tackle several parts of the design process, including but not limited to UX research, product strategy, information architecture and interaction design.
 A visual designer is doing much more than ”making it pretty”, they’re concerned with how visual elements, animations, and interactions can best support the user’s goals while also supporting the brand and product direction and personality.